 What is the right age to start a business?

 Age is another data point that can be added to the list above for analysis and discussion.
 Questions such as: what is the average age of a startup founder, what is the optimal age to be a founder and is it possible to be too old/ too young to start a startup, are all often asked.

-The graph below shows the distribution of ages of the founders of billion dollars, venture capital-backed private companies.
+The graph from HBR shows the distribution of ages of the founders of billion dollars, venture capital-backed private companies.

 It’s an interesting distribution that undeniably favours those between the age of 20-35.
 Of course, these $1bn companies are huge outliers and represent a very small dataset of total startups.
 Having said that, it’s an interesting graph to note as after all, for those of us that start startups, isn’t this the ultimate dream that we’re all swinging for in the long run?
 For those that fall into this age bracket, the signs are good.
 Even Fred Wilson, prolific New York based Venture Capitalist was quoted as saying that “tech is biased toward the younger generation” as the article notes.

 In contrast to the graph above, the Kauffman Foundation conducted a study and released a report entitled “The Anatomy of an Entrepreneur“.
 They found the average age of a founder to be 40 years old.
 Of course, I can think of a number of benefits of waiting until this age to start a company; the most obvious being years of experience under your belt.

 Ultimately, age should not be a limiting factor in success.
 There are pros and cons about certain ages, and some people might have biases one way or the other.
 Regarding starting a startup often it is down to the circumstances and thought process of the individual.
 There will always be reasons to not take the plunge but in reality are these reasons even valid?